What's Included in the Price

 Melbourne-Specific Considerations

-Melbourne's climate makes proper ventilation more important than in most Australian cities.
-Cold winters create extreme condensation: a hot shower in a 5°C ambient temperature produces far more moisture than the same shower in Brisbane's 20°C winters.
+Melbourne's cold winters make proper ventilation more important here than in most Australian cities.
+A hot shower in a 5 degree C ambient temperature produces far more condensation than the same shower in Brisbane's mild 20 degree C winters.
 Without effective extraction, that moisture sits on walls, ceilings, windows, and inside roof cavities, feeding mould growth that is very difficult to eliminate once established.
+The NCC 2022 condensation management provisions now specifically address this risk in new builds, but existing Melbourne homes need retrofitted solutions.

-The inner suburbs — Fitzroy, Carlton, Brunswick, Richmond, Northcote — are dominated by Victorian-era homes and Edwardian cottages.
+The inner suburbs of Fitzroy, Carlton, Brunswick, Richmond, and Northcote are dominated by Victorian-era homes and Edwardian cottages.
 Many of these have had bathrooms added or upgraded over the decades, but the exhaust fan installation was often an afterthought.
-Fans venting into the roof cavity are extremely common, and the resulting moisture damage is a recurring issue at building inspections.
-If you own one of these homes and your bathroom fan does not have visible ducting running to a roof cowl or external wall vent, it is almost certainly dumping moisture into the ceiling space.
+Fans venting into the roof cavity are extremely common, and the resulting moisture damage to sarking, roof timbers, and insulation is a recurring issue at building inspections.
+If your bathroom fan does not have visible ducting running to a roof cowl or external wall vent, it is almost certainly dumping moisture into the ceiling space.
+An inline fan like the Fantech Rapid Response ($170–$290) mounted in the roof space with rigid ducting to a roof cowl is a reliable fix.

 For kitchen ventilation, Melbourne's terrace renovations and period home extensions frequently feature open-plan kitchen-living areas.
-Ducting a rangehood externally through a brick wall or up through the roof adds complexity.
-If you have a gas cooktop, the National Construction Code requires external ducting — a recirculating rangehood does not meet the requirement.
+Ducting a rangehood externally through a brick wall or up through the roof adds $300–$1,000 depending on complexity.
+If you have a gas cooktop, the National Construction Code requires external ducting, so a recirculating rangehood is not compliant.
+Schweigen silent rangehoods, which place the motor in the roof space for near-silent kitchen operation, are increasingly popular in Melbourne renovation projects.

-Roof ventilation is also worth considering in Melbourne.
 Dark-coloured roofs on period homes absorb significant heat in summer, making upper floors uncomfortably hot.
-Powered roof vents (solar or mains) are far more effective than passive whirlybirds, which rely on wind and do very little on still days.
+Powered roof vents are far more effective than passive whirlybirds, which rely on wind and do very little on Melbourne's still, hot days.
+Solar-powered units operate at peak output precisely when heat buildup is worst.

 Hiring a Licensed Air Conditioning Technician in VIC

 In Victoria, all hardwired electrical work must be performed by a licensed electrician registered with Energy Safe Victoria.
-The electrician must issue a Certificate of Electrical Safety on completion, which is your proof the work meets Australian Standards.
+The electrician must issue a Certificate of Electrical Safety (CoES) on completion, which is your proof the work meets Australian Standards.
+A good installer will provide this on the day, not promise to send it later.

 Ventilation work in Melbourne typically involves an electrician for wiring and a ventilation specialist or air conditioning technician for ducting design and installation.
 Many installers hold both qualifications.
-If separate tradespeople are involved, confirm who is responsible for the overall system performance — the ducting is only effective if the fan is correctly sized and the electrical connection is reliable.
+If separate tradespeople are involved, confirm who is responsible for the overall system performance.

 How We Calculate